wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/overview-ransomware.md

 ### 2008

-The invention of Bitcoin introduced a way for criminals to easily hide money and the number of ransomware cases has steadily increased from this point onwards.
+The invention of Bitcoin introduced a way for criminals to easily hide money and the number of ransomware cases has steadily increased since.
 The severity of attacks started to increase with whole systems being locked down instead of just user files.

 ### 2012 - Ransomware-as-a-service